jax-ml/jax/jax/experimental/jax2tf/README.md

 f_tf.get_concrete_function(tf.TensorSpec([None, 28, 28], tf.float32))
 ```

-The `polymorphic_shapes` parameter, in the form of a sequence of strings corresponding
+The `polymorphic_shapes` parameter, in the form of a pytree of strings corresponding
-to the sequence of positional
+to the pytree of positional
 arguments, introduces one or more dimension variables, e.g., `b`, to stand for shape
-dimensions that are assumed to be unknown at JAX tracing time, even if the actual
+dimensions that are assumed to be unknown at JAX tracing time.
-parameter value (here `tf.TensorSpec(...)`) happens to have fully known shape.
 Dimension variables are assumed to range
-over all strictly positive integers.
+over all integers that are greater or equal to 1.
 In this particular example, we can
 also abbreviate `polymorphic_shapes=["(b, _, _)"]`,
 because the `_` placeholders take their value